chinedufn/virtual-loading-dots/README.md

 - Defaults for dotColor, width, and borderRadius
 - potentially allow consumer to specify units (`em`, `px`, etc)
 - Allow dots to interpolate between two colors
+- Add a few different `loadingDots` to demo

 ## See Also